What is spondylolisthesis?

 How is spondylolisthesis treated?

-Treatment for spondylolisthesis begins with stopping any physical activity that may have led to vertebrae damage.
+Treatment for spondylolisthesis begins with stopping any physical activity that may have led to vertebrae damage or that increases pain.
 For pain, your doctor may suggest taking NSAIDs.
 These include ibuprofen (such as Advil) or naproxen (such as Aleve).
 Or use acetaminophen (such as Tylenol) for pain.

 Doctors often suggest physical therapy to build up stomach and back muscles (core strengthening).
 Losing weight, if you need to, may also help.

 Surgery may help if the pain is extreme, the bones continue to move, or you have nerve root or spinal cord damage from the condition.
 This takes pressure off the spinal cord or nerves (decompression).
 Or the bones may be fused in position.
 Sometimes both decompression and fusion are done during the same surgery.